ritiksahni/blog-dev/_posts/2021-03-16-intro_spyse.md

 </center>

-They have mentioned about GavCMS which has some critical CVEs on it, they've given a Spyse URL which is the link to discover targets using GavCMS through the technologies feature.
+They have mentioned about GravCMS which has some critical CVEs on it, they've given a Spyse URL which is the link to discover targets using GravCMS through the technologies feature.

 https://spyse.com/target/technology/Grav

 ---

 Spyse has a page for search presets which has already built advanced search queries ready for use.
-Although there isn't much stuff available there but I hope they soon add more presets and interesting search queries.
+Although there isn't much stuff available there but I hope they soon add more presets, and interesting search queries.

 The presets page can be found here: [https://spyse.com/explore/presets](https://spyse.com/explore/presets)